joaomelo/scriptz/README.md

 };
 ```

 One thing to observe here is the role of the `export` statement.
 Every script exported in `sqript.config.js` will be available for execution.
-In the last example, not only does the `deploy` composition take advantage of the `compile` one, but we could execute `compile` independently with `npx sqript --name=compile`.
+In the last example, not only does `deploy` take advantage of `compile`, but we could execute `compile` independently with `npx sqript --name=compile`.

 Coming back to the `relay` subject, relays attempt to run their scripts sequentially but will stop immediately if any of them fail.
-This is useful if one wants to cancel the workflow when lint or test commands fail, for example.
+This is useful if someone wants to cancel the workflow when lint or test commands fail, for example.

 Another sequential type available is the `serial` script.